-The year 2023
+The year

-JANUARY Partnership signature with the Fédération Française de l'Athlétisme.
-Sources ALMA continues to grow with the acquisition of Parot in France.

-MARCH In 2023, France celebrates rugby.
+FEBRUARY Launch of advertising for the Cristaline 8L format

+MARCH

+Relaunch of Saint-Antonin magnesium mineral water to meet consumer health expectations

+The sales teams met in Cognac for the 8th Sales Seminar.

+Installation of the 250th post-consumer PET bottle collection machine Sources ALMA celebrated the 10th anniversary of the first machine.

+Partnership signed with the French Basketball Federation

+JULY

+St-Yorre, partner of the French rugby team, was on hand to hydrate the French 7-a-side rugby champions

+AUGUST

-Sources ALMA celebrates the 25th anniversary of its partnership with the French national rugby team and Thonon and St-Yorre mineral water.
+Sources ALMA celebrated the 15th anniversary of its Lesquin facility, the 1st recycling plant in France

-APRIL Inauguration of the third recycling unit: FILAO, in partnership with Veolia, making bottle circularity a reality on a national scale in Belgium.

-JUNE Commissioning of the Jessen site in Germany, acquired in 2022.

-Sources ALMA was a sponsor for the 5th consecutive year in the Meilleurs Ouvriers de France, Table Service (27th edition).

-OCTOBER 45th edition of the Vredestein 20km de Paris: official partner of the race for almost 20 years, Sources ALMA collects empty bottles at the end of the race to recycle them at its Saint Yorre plant and make new bottles.

-JULY Installation of the 200th empty bottle collection machine to speed up sorting.
+NOVEMBER Celebrating 70 years of Sources ALMA

+\sim 5

 SEPTEMBER

-Sources ALMA achieves its target of using at least 25%\ recycled PET in all its preforms and up to 100%\ for certain ranges or references.

-\excluding label and cap

-DECEMBER The first teams are trained in the Climate Fresk.
+Sources ALMA becomes a partner of the French Mountaineering and Climbing Federation ç J, =]

+DECEMBER 400 million bottles collected via collection machines

+On n'imagine pas tout ce qu'il y a derrière une bouteille Cristaline.

+Avec désormais 3 usines de recyclage, Cristaline recycle autant de bouteilles qu'elle en produit.

+Et ça, Cristaline est la seule eau à le faire !

+Retrouvez nos engagements sur www.moneaucristaline.fr

-O1.
-Sources ALMA, a committed family-owned company 1.
-The business model 1.1 THE DNA OF SOURCES ALMA Sources ALMA is a French family-owned company active across Europe with a focus on bottling spring water collected in its natural state, natural mineral water and soft drinks.
-A wealth of natural resources Each Sources ALMA entity has its own story and identity.
+01. Sources ALMA, a committed family-owned company

+1. The business model

+1.1 THE DNA OF SOURCES ALMA

+Sources ALMA is a French family-owned company active across Europe with focus on bottling spring water collected in its natural state, natural mineral water and soft drinks.

+A wealth of natural resources

+Each Sources ALMA entity has its own story and identity.
 The Sources ALMA name refers to the sum of unique companies.
 The name was chosen to highlight the identity of each natural water source, while drawing on the strength of the whole.

-Each source has its own specificity Sources ALMA offers natural mineral waters with strong, recognised brands that are firmly rooted in their regions.
-They are the result of a unique and exceptional hydrogeological heritage.
-The waters are as follows: CHATELDON, VICHY CELESTINS, ST- YORRE, THONON, MONT BLANC, COURMAYEUR, VALS, ARCENS, ROZANA, ST AMAND, VERNIERE, MONTCALM, MONTCLAR, BIOVIVE, ST ANTONIN, PAROT...
+Each source has its own specificity

+Sources ALMA offers natural mineral waters with strong, recognised brands that are firmly rooted in their regions.
+They are the result of a unique and exceptional hydro-geological heritage.
+The waters are as follows: AQUAPURA, ARCENS, BAD LIEBENWERDA, BIOVIVE, CHATELDON, COURMAYEUR, ETOILE, FÖRSTINA, MONT BLANC, MONTCALM, MONTCLAR, PAROT, RHÖNSPRUDEL, ROZANA, SAINT AMAND, SPREEQUELL, SAINT ANTONIN, ST-YORRE, THONON, VALS VICHY CELESTIN...

 Sources ALMA bottles spring waters in their natural state, CRISTALINE, JOLIVAL, MONTAGNES D'ARREE, PIERVAL and mountain spring waters with regional specificities, MONT DORE, ROCHE DES ECRINS.

 Some Sources ALMA entities have also developed specific expertise in the manufacture of prepared beverages (flavoured waters, fizzy drinks, lemonades, soft drinks, etc.).

 Sources ALMA is a group of springs that have retained their specific characteristics and traditions.

-A circular economy Sources ALMA has long included environmental issues in its strategy and is committed to a virtuous circular economy, "from bottle to bottle".
+A circular economy

+Sources ALMA has long included environmental issues in its strategy and is committed to a virtuous circular economy, "from bottle to bottle".

 Sources ALMA has units that manufacture PET (polyethylene terephthalate) plastic preforms (which will become future bottles).

-Sources ALMA collects post-consumer PET bottles using machines installed in supermarket and hypermarket car parks.
+Sources ALMA collects post-consumer bottles using machines installed in supermarket and hypermarket or shopping centre car parks.

 Sources ALMA also has a recycling activity: from post-consumer bottles, to make recycled PET plastic (rPET), used in the manufacture of bottles.

 All manufacturers have an obligation to take responsibility for what happens to the products they put on the market.

-Pierre PAPILLAUD

-Chairman and Founder - Sources ALMA
+Pierre PAPILLAUD Chairman and Founder - Sources ALMA